|Position:||Assistant Head Coach|

 Kirby saw his first action in Fullerton in 1991 and spent eight of the next nine seasons as either a student assistant (one year), facilities manager (three years) or assistant coach (four years).
 He left the Titans briefly to assist at Los Angeles City College in 1996.

 From 1991 to 1999, Kirby helped the Titans to six Big West Conference titles, four College World Series appearances (1992, 1994, 1995, 1999) and a national championship in 1995.
-He helped groom nine (Frank Charles, Steve Sisco, Phil Nevin, Dante Powell, Jeremy Giambi, Mark Kotsay, Mike Lamb, Aaron Rowand and Reed Johnson) former Titan position players for the major leagues and tutored four of the five Titan Olympians (Brian Loyd, Kotsay, Jason Moler and Nevin).
+He helped groom nine (Frank Charles, Steve Sisco, Phil Nevin, Dante Powell, Jeremy Giambi, Mark Kotsay, Mike Lamb, Aaron Rowand and Reed Johnson) former Titan position players for the Major Leagues and tutored four of the five Titan Olympians (Brian Loyd, Kotsay, Jason Moler and Nevin).

 Kirby worked on Cal State Fullerton coaching staffs that included current Division I head coaches Horton and Vanderhook.
 Former head coaches Augie Garrido (Texas) and Dave Serrano (Tennessee) also worked on Fullerton coaching staffs with Kirby.
 Kirby played his last season of college ball under then-Long Beach State Head Coach and former Titan assistant Dave Snow.

 Kirby played two seasons of junior college ball at Cerritos College under Horton in 1988 and 1989, when the Falcons won two state championships.
-He finished up his collegiate career with the 49ers in 1990.
+He finished his collegiate career with the 49ers in 1990.

 Kirby earned his bachelor’s degree in kinesiology from Cal State Fullerton in 1994.
 He and his wife, Melissa, have two daughters, Payten and Lauren.